 - Swim at many beaches from Chemainus to Parksville

-- We even have hockey, soccer, baseball, football, and tennis everywhere in the region.
+- Youth and Recreational Sports: hockey, soccer, baseball, football, and tennis everywhere in the region.

 Information Sourced From Tourism Cowichan

 More than 250,000 visitors a year flock to this picturesque seaside community to follow the yellow footprints on a self-guided tour of more than 40 outdoor murals and 13 sculptures depicting the local history of the First Nations and early pioneers.
 The number of murals has been growing since 1982 and today visitors can tour the world’s largest outdoor art gallery on foot, in a horse-drawn carriage or trolley, or aboard a simulated steam train.
 The town’s quaint core is lined with art galleries, antique malls, gift shops and cappuccino bars – along with old-fashioned ice cream parlours.
 The Chemainus Theatre Festival offers year-round professional musical theatre and comedy, along with a gallery showcase for BC artists and artisans.
 A passenger-only ferry leaves from here to Thetis Island and Kuper Island.
 The world’s only artificial aircraft reef was created in local waters when a Boeing 737 was sunk in Stuart Channel in 2006, attracting scuba divers from around the world.
 Waterwheel Park is a popular place to picnic and offers a playground where children can climb in a tall ship and paddle a canoe.
 There are several original mill houses along Chemainus Road, as well as historic character homes in the Old Town.